Cold Weather Layering — Tips for staying warm outdoors during winter

 Waterproofs are also very effective for this, but you need to consider how breathable the garment is before becoming too physically active — otherwise, you might actually make things worse!

-Manage Sweat: “Be Bold, Start Cold”
+3 Manage Sweat — "Be Bold, Start Cold"

 As your exertion level rises, you run the risk of building up a bit of sweat.
-Your body is designed to use sweat to cool you through evaporation, so in cold conditions, you’ll want to avoid cycles of overheating followed by sudden drops in activity.
-The old mountaineers’ adage, “Be bold, start cold,” still rings in my ears before setting off on a crisp morning.
+Your body is designed to use sweat to cool you through evaporation, so in cold conditions, you'll want to avoid cycles of overheating followed by sudden drops in activity.

 If you plan to be physically active, using a moisture-wicking base layer really helps draw sweat away from your body, keeping you warm and dry.

-Conduction: Ground, Tools & Your Kit
+4 Conduction — Ground, Tools & Your Kit

-Depending on what you’re doing, the surfaces you touch, hold, or stand on can also draw heat from your body through conduction.
+Depending on what you're doing, the surfaces you touch, hold, or stand on can also draw heat from your body through conduction.
 Ice fishermen wear thick-soled rubber boots to insulate themselves from the ice; thick gloves keep your hands toasty, but mittens are best of all since they allow your fingers to share warmth with each other and the air around them.
-Keeping these dry — or waterproof — makes a huge difference, and I’d always recommend carrying a spare pair of gloves and socks in your kit list.

 If you're planning a break in your day's activity, consider carrying an insulated sit mat — no one likes a cold bum!